ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/concepts/lending-protocol.md

 - **Loan Brokers**: Create asset vaults and manage associated loans.
 - **Depositors**: Add assets to vaults.
-- **Borrowers**: Receive loans, making withdrawals and repayments as defined by their loan terms.
+- **Borrowers**: Receive loans, making repayments as defined by their loan terms.

 [{% inline-svg file="./lending-protocol.svg" /%}](./lending-protocol.svg "Diagram: The lifecycle of a loan.")